zectorpt/phpuploader/README.md

 # Powerfull PHP Uploader
-With this php uploader script you can only upload single files. <br><br>
+With this php uploader script you can only upload single files. <br>

 Code is easy to understand and have just to files (HTML + PHP) <br>